-Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman fire
+Nelson bush fire: At least two more days of 'very hard firefighting' to tackle Tasman inferno

 "This morning for us is absolutely crucial.

-"We are really trying hard to harder up our protective areas."
+"We are really trying hard to harden up our protective areas."

+The southeastern sector of the fire zone, near Wakefield, "is the immediate risk" this morning.

-He believed there was another 48 hours of very hard firefighting before they started talking about control.
+He believed there would need to be "another 48 hours of very hard firefighting" before the fire could be described as being under control.

-Inspector Zane Hooper, Acting District Commander Tasman, said 13 cordons were in place.
+Inspector Zane Hooper, Acting District Commander of the Tasman police, said 13 cordons were in place.

-Today early childhood centres and schools in Wakefield would be closed, he said.
+Early childhood centres and schools in Wakefield would be closed today, he said.

 Tasman Deputy Mayor Tim King said forestry operations in the top of the South Island had been suspended.

-Orchards were also affected, every part of business as usual is going to be affected, he said.
+Orchards were also affected and every part of business-as-usual was going to be affected, he said.

 Firefighters and residents of the fire-stricken zone of Tasman district have been given no hope of help from rain today, but at least the winds are expected to be light.